RetroUnreal/FSRTracker/README.md

 Using it for other 3.3.5 servers will require you to add the missing Wrath spells for your class to the FSRTracker.lua file since I had to hard code them and only added the Project-Epoch spells.
 Keep in mind that some of them are named differently on Project-Epoch as well.

+You can add the missing spells under your class in the same way these are added, just make sure its the same structure with a ";" in between them, except for at the end of a line.

 Commands:

 /fsr scale <0.5–3.0> — Sets the total scale of FSRTracker, Default: 1.0.